marijkaengel/analytics-apis/src/2.0/endpoints/bulk-data-insertion/index.md

 * Each file consists of a header row (the first row in the file) and subsequent data rows.
 Rows appear on lines, terminated by a line break (CRLF or LF).
 * The last field in a row must not be followed by a comma.
 * Rows are fields separated by commas.
 See the [FAQ](faq.md) on how to pass commas as part of a value.
 * Rows must have the same number of columns defined as the header row.
-Empty fields are allowed by putting two commas.
+Empty fields are allowed by putting two commas or an empty string.
 For example, `,,` or `,"",`.
-* A header must contain ALL of the following columns:
+* A file must contain ALL of the following columns:
   * `reportSuiteID`
   * `timestamp`
   * `userAgent`
-* A header must also contain at least one of the following columns:
+* A file must also contain at least one of the following columns:
   * `marketingCloudVisitorID`
   * `IPAddress`
   * `customerID.[customerIDType].id` with `customerID.[customerIDType].isMCSeed` set to `true`
-* A header must also contain at least one of the following columns:
+* A file must also contain at least one of the following columns:
   * `pageURL`
   * `pageName`
   * `pe`